Ben Simmons's Success and Achievements in Timeline

 A closer look at the biggest achievements of Ben Simmons.
 Awards, milestones, and records that define success.

 Ben Simmons is an Australian professional basketball player currently with the Los Angeles Clippers.
-He played college basketball at LSU, earning All-American honors.
-Drafted first overall by the Philadelphia 76ers in 2016, he missed his first season due to injury but was named Rookie of the Year in 2018.
-Simmons is a three-time NBA All-Star.
-A holdout from the 76ers following the 2020-21 season resulted in a trade to the Brooklyn Nets and significant fines, making him the most-fined player in NBA history.
+After a standout single season at LSU, he was the first overall pick in the 2016 NBA draft by the Philadelphia 76ers.
+He missed his first season due to injury, later winning NBA Rookie of the Year in 2018 and becoming a three-time NBA All-Star.
+A holdout with the 76ers after the 2020-21 season and subsequent trade to the Brooklyn Nets has made Simmons the most fined player in NBA history based on total financial loss.

 1960: Oscar Robertson's Rookie Triple-Doubles